haiderarbaz/freecodecamp/00-certified-full-stack-developer-curriculum/01-html/01-basic-html/03-theory/06-IMAGES-AND-SVGs.md

 - They allow you to adapt your layout to any responsive design you need.

 **Next time when you have an SVG locally, try opening it with a text editor and playing with the code.**

+## 🧠 Key Takeaways

+- Optimize images by adjusting size, format, and compression
+- Use modern formats like WEBP or AVIF for better performance
+- All images are copyrighted by default—respect licensing requirements
+- Fair use, Creative Commons, and public domain images have different usage rules
+- SVGs are vector-based and scale infinitely without quality loss
+- Raster images (PNG, JPG) are pixel-based and become blurry when enlarged
+- Use SVGs for icons and logos; use raster formats for photos
+- SVG code can be edited directly in HTML and styled with CSS